JasonPluger/ECE281_Lab1/README.md

 I continuted and completed the 8-bit implementation of the 2's complement converter using STD_LOGIC_VECTORs.
 I tested, albeit not exhaustively, the converter and it operated as expected.
 My design was checked off by Dr. Neebel on 27 Jan 2014.

+### Debugging
+My 8-bit converter initially was not producing the desired output, so I went back and double checked my code and found that I had programmed certain LEDs to the incorrect bit of my output STD_LOGIC_VECTOR.